KoiYouu/Blackjack-Game/README.md

 - As a user, I want to be able to add more balance to my list of players.

-- As a user, I want to be able to add more hands to the table.
+- As a user, I want to be able to add a card to my list of players.

-- As a user, I want to be able to see a leaderboard with who has the most money at the table.
+- As a user, I want to be able to add a player to my list of players.

-- As a user, I want to be able to save my progress and load it again.
+- As a user, I want to be able to view a scoreboard of my list of players.